All Episodes

 And it's fascinating, too.

-The hurricane center, if you read the discussions on this, they're disagreeing with their models.
+The Hurricane Center, if you read the discussions on this, they're disagreeing with their models.

-Uh they're they're pointing out the models have been gloriously wrong all year in predicting the intensity and the direction, the path of these hurricanes.
+They're pointing out the models have been gloriously wrong all year in predicting the intensity and the direction, the path of these hurricanes.

 They're all predicting a turn north and then northeast out to the open Atlantic before threatening any land.

-Hurricane centers that we don't believe it, and they keep moving the track further south and west.
+And they keep moving the track further south and west.

-Um if it if it stays on the track it's on now, not forecast track, if it on the extrapolated track.
+If it stays on the track it's on now, not forecast track, on the extrapolated track, this thing's making a beeline for North Carolina.

-Uh but they keep moving it.
+But they keep moving it.

 It's way, way out there.